ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 ### Autoscaling: Cons
-**Less predictable when resource requirements are known.** If you already know exactly how much compute your workload requires, it makes sense to provision a statically-sized Ray cluster.
+**Less predictable when resource requirements are known.** If you already know exactly how much compute your workload requires, it could make sense to provision a statically-sized Ray cluster.

 **Longer end-to-end runtime.** Autoscaling entails provisioning compute for Ray workers while the Ray application is running.
 On the other hand, if you pre-provision a fixed